2022 EuroSDR Award for the best PhD thesis related to geoinformation science

 - Curriculum Vitae of the applicant;

-- A video focused on the scientific content of the thesis (optional, max.
-3 min. in English).
+- A video focused on the scientific content of the thesis (optional, max. three minutes in English).

-Though it is optional, the applicants are strongly encouraged to provide a short video presentation giving an overview on the objectives, methods, main findings and scientific impact of their thesis.
+Though it is optional, the applicants are strongly encouraged to provide a short video presentation giving an overview of the objectives, methods, main findings and scientific impact of their thesis.